google/grr-doc/investigating-with-grr/glossary.md

 ## AFF4

-AFF4 is the data model used for storage in GRR, with some minor extensions.
+AFF4 was the data model used for storage in GRR that has since been deprecated.
 You can read about the usage in the [GRR paper][grr-paper] linked above and there is additional documentation on [Forensics Wiki][fw-aff4].

 ## Agent